rizwaniqbal31/git-test/README.md

 # git-test
-Testing git for the first time
+Testing git for the first time.
+This is my first repository.